marcomattolab/airflow-keycloak/README.md

-# URBANITE Controller (Airflow)
+# Controller (Airflow)
-This repository contains the docker-compose used by the URBANITE Controller (Airflow) secured by Keycloak IDM.
+This repository contains the docker-compose used by the Controller (Airflow) secured by Keycloak IDM.
 The docker-compose uses as internal components these 3: Airflow as Controller, Keycloak as IDM, PostgreSQL as meta-data storage DBMS.